JarvanMo/MarsBootProject/README.md

  MarsBoot provides some components for android developers.Mars based on [data-binding](https://developer.android.com/topic/libraries/data-binding/index.html).

 **Features**
   mild customization
   easy to use

 **Plan To Do**
-SimpleImageSelector

  AppUpdater

+ SimpleGallery